 A Level AAB

-Required Subjects A level grade B in Geography.
-We may as an alternative to Geography accept a cognate subject from; Anthropology, Classics, Economics, English Literature, History, Philosophy, Psychology, Religious Studies, Sociology, World Development.
+Required Subjects A level Geography is recommended, or alternatively one of the following subjects: Anthropology, Classics, Economics, English Literature, History, Philosophy, Psychology, Religious Studies, Sociology, World Development.

 GCSE Mathematics grade B or 6, English Language grade C or 4